web-stuff-98/go-social-media/README.md

 It will generate a seed when it gets a visitor and retain it until it goes to sleep.

-I have added invites and room customization but I am not done with that yet
+I have added invites and room customization but I am not done with that yet, so it's not in production

 ## Features
  - Private & group video chat